alnoki/AAAAAA/doc/dev-guide/procedures/pytest.rst

 #.
 Verify that you can run :ref:`tools-pytest` in the
-   :ref:`VS Code integrated terminal <tools-vs-code>` from inside the :ref:`AAAAAA project root directory <concepts-project-dir-tree>`, using :term:`a6`
+   :ref:`VS Code integrated terminal <tools-vs-code>` from inside the :ref:`AAAAAA project root directory <concepts-project-tree>`, using :term:`a6`

    .. code-block:: bash